 It is recognized that situations may arise where documentation prepared by an ACP for internal company or similar non-public purposes does not comply with the PMRC.
 In such situations, it is recommended that the documentation includes a prominent statement to this effect.
-This will make it less likely that includes a prominent statement to this effect.
-This will make it less likely tha non-complying documentation will be used to compile Public Reports, since Clause 10 requires Public Reports to fairly reflect Exploration Results, Mineral Resource, and/or Mineral Reserve estimates, and supporting documentation, prepared by an ACP.
+This will make it less likely that non-complying documentation will be used to compile Public Reports, since Clause 10 requires Public Reports to fairly reflect Exploration Results, Mineral Resource, and/or Mineral Reserve estimates, and supporting documentation, prepared by an ACP.